The many ways you can help Interfaith Sanctuary!

-Interfaith Sanctuary’s Annual Home Sweet Home Gala returns on Thursday, September 27th to The Riverside Hotel.
-Save the date and plan on attending this amazing evening of delicious food, special awards and fantastic music and dancing.
+Interfaith Sanctuary’s Annual Home Sweet Home Gala is each year in September.
+Plan on attending this amazing evening of delicious food, special awards and fantastic music and dancing.

 How to Begin:

-Contact us by email at firstname.lastname@example.org.
-We’ll provide any information you need, discuss your ideas for getting involved, and put you on the path to service.
+Contact Morgan to get any information you need, discuss your ideas for getting involved, and start on the path to service.

 Thank you for your support.
 We couldn’t do it without you!